ikibalin/cryspy/readme.rst

 The *CrysPy* library should be installed.

-Use the command-line to run the refinement in the folder which contents the data:
+Use the command-line to run the refinement given in file "main.rcif":

+>>> python -m cryspy

+or

+>>> python -m cryspy input.rcif output.rcif

+If the cryspy_editor is installed use the command-line to run simple GUI of *CrysPy* library:

+>>> python -m cryspy_editor

+or

->>> python -m cryspy.run_rhochi
+>>> python -m cryspy_editor main.rcif

 Collaboration
 ---------------------------